raspberrypilearning/cambridgegcsecomputing/59-high-level-code-and-machine-code/README.md

 ##Step 2: Assemblers

 The program here is just going to add two numbers together and then halt, exactly the same as what was done with the Little Man Computer simulator but for real on a Raspberry Pi CPU.
-Firstly create a text file named `asm.s`.
+Firstly create a blank text file named `asm.s`.

 `nano asm.s`